Seattle police crowd-control tactics come under fire by people injured in protests

 “They said I actually should have a hole in the back of my head as well,” she said.

-She has another appointment — her ninth hospital visit since May 30 — scheduled for Tuesday.
+She has another appointment — her ninth hospital visit since May 30 — scheduled for Tuesday, and expects she’ll have to undergo another surgery soon.

-The Seattle City Council voted unanimously last week to ban police crowd-control weapons like tear gas.
+The Seattle City Council voted unanimously last week to ban police crowd-control weapons, including “kinetic impact projectiles, chemical irritants, acoustic weapons, directed energy weapons, water cannons, disorientation devices, ultrasonic cannons, or any other device that is designed to be used on multiple individuals for crowd control and has the potential is designed to cause pain or discomfort.”

-David B. Owens, a civil rights attorney who’s also representing Avery’s family, said they’re planning to file multiple lawsuits.
+David B. Owens, a civil rights attorney who also represents Avery’s family, said they plan to file multiple lawsuits against the city of Seattle, the officers who pepper-sprayed the family and “those that refused to intervene in the aftermath.”

 “We’re coming,” Owens said.

-Seattle police couldn’t be immediately reached for comment.
+Seattle police didn’t return calls for comment.